fedspendingtransparency/usaspending-api/using_the_api.md

   * **/v1/awards/{pk}**
     - _Description_: Provides information about a single award.
 Unlike the awards list endpoint (`/awards`), this one returns all available fields instead of the default set.
+The value for `{pk}` is the `id` field returned in the `/awards/` response.
     - _Methods_: GET, POST